7-Eleven Owner Jitendra Singh Spotted A Teen Shoplifting Food, But Instead Of Calling The Cops, He Did This

 — ERoz (@EdRonline) April 9, 2019

-Sure enough, the teen admitted that he was stealing because he and his younger brother back at home were hungry.
-And according to People, Singh made good on his promise, and let the lad take home, for free, some pizza and some sandwiches.
+Sure enough, the teen admitted that he was stealing because he and his younger brother — back at home — were hungry.
+According to People, Singh made good on his promise, and let the lad take home some pizza and some sandwiches free of charge.

-Singh said he’s not concerned about the loss to his bottom line: his employees make and sell plenty of pizza and sandwiches, and there will always be more.
+Singh said he’s not concerned about the loss to his bottom line.
+His employees make and sell plenty of pizza and sandwiches, and there will always be more.
 But he couldn’t keep his conscience clear if he let the teen leave, still hungry, perhaps to go shoplift from someone else.

-What’s more, he didn’t want the lad to have a criminal record just from trying to feed his family.
+What’s more, he didn’t want the lad to have a criminal record for trying to feed his family.

 “If he goes to jail then he’s definitely not going to do anything good in life.”

 Facebook user Cedric Bishop saw the whole thing.
 In a Sunday post, he praised Singh for doing the right thing.
-In fact, so touched was Bishop by Singh’s actions that he (Bishop) gave the lad $10.
+In fact, so touched was Bishop by Singh’s actions that Bishop gave the lad $10.

 “Some people just need to know that someone cares.”